IS230TNAOH2C - Analog Output Module

 Functional Description

-IS230TNAOH2C is a Analog Output Module developed by GE.
+IS230TNAOH2C is an Analog Output Module developed by GE.
 It is a part of the Mark VIe control system.
-Designed to facilitate the conversion of digital control commands and data into analog signals for external devices.
-With its ability to generate multiple analog output signals simultaneously, it serves as a vital interface between the control system and processes.
+This module is designed to convert digital control commands into precise analog output signals, enabling seamless communication between the control system and external field devices.
+It serves as a key interface for managing and regulating analog-controlled components.

 Role of Mechanical Relays in TMR Systems

-• Isolation of Failed Outputs: If a fault occurs in one output circuit, the associated mechanical relay can be deactivated.
+• If a fault occurs in one output circuit, the associated mechanical relay can be deactivated.
 This action effectively disconnects the faulty output from the customer load, preventing it from affecting the operation of other circuits.

-• Maintaining System Reliability: By isolating failed outputs, the mechanical relays help maintain the reliability and performance of the overall system, ensuring uninterrupted operation even in the event of a fault.
+• By isolating failed outputs, the mechanical relays help maintain the reliability and performance of the overall system, ensuring uninterrupted operation even in the event of a fault.

 Status Monitoring and Feedback